 Not all meter boxes are a standard size, and even gas meter or electric meter boxes will differ.
 This means it’s always important to measure your meter box door before ordering a replacement – luckily you only need width and length measurements making this a very quick process.

 When ordering your new door, you will also need to know whether your current meter door opens to the left or the right then order the new door accordingly.
 One final thing to check is what type of hinges your door uses.

-Replacing a meter box door
+How to measure for a new meter box door

 Who can fit a replacement meter box door?

-How to replace a meter box door
+How long does it take to replace a meter door?

 To fit your meter box door, follow these instructions:

-- Press the brass spring pin in fully and slide it into the top recess, allowing the pin to spring back into the pre-drilled hole.
+Press the brass spring pin in fully and slide it into the top recess, allowing the pin to spring back into the pre-drilled hole.